orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 <img src="results_assets/oc_plot_tic167304040.png" width=429 height=323 alt="O-C plot TIC 167304040">

-### Samples of other candidates
+### Candidates with some signs of nonlinear trend in ETV

+Those with `has_etv = Y?` in candidates table.

 #### TIC 38383256

-`has_etv = Y?`.
  Anti-correlated timings: The trend of primary is opposite of the one of secondary.
 Possibly long term non-linear trend as well.

 <img src="results_assets/oc_plot_tic38383256.png" width=429 height=323 alt="oc_plot_tic38383256.png">